/institutional/perspectives/portfolio-strategy/asset-backed-securities-abs

 • Price volatility, rating downgrades, and credit losses experienced during the financial crisis still haunt some securitized credit investors.

-• Finally, the complexity of the documentation and structure of ABS and other securitized products requires a deeper investment in the necessary resources, including human capital, technology, and data.
+• Finally, the complexity of the documentation and structure of ABS and other securitized products requires a deeper investment in the necessary resources, including human capital, technology, and data, as illustrated by the exhibit below.

 • Note that none of these reasons are related to creditworthiness or the likelihood of return of full principal and interest.
-Rather, the reasons are all technical, which supports our belief that structured credit offers attractive incremental return without additional risk of loss.
+Rather, the reasons are all technical, which supports our belief that structured credit, in general, offers attractive incremental return without additional risk of loss.

 For the answer to the second question, investors will need to consider a number of key variables when negotiating pricing: